The Science of Forestry

-Forestry being a biological product has strict growing conditions, as such Asia Plantation Capital Group Expert Selection Committee carefully identifies suitable land each year for planting, based on soil and climatic conditions, water availability and exposure to risks.
+Being a biological product, forestry has strict growing conditions.
+As such, Asia Plantation Capital Group’s experts carefully identify suitable land each year for planting, based on soil and climatic conditions, water availability, and exposure to risks.

-A small piece of a plant, which can be anything from a piece of stem, root, leaf or bud, to a single cell, is placed in a test tube.
-The cells, tissues and organs of a plant are separated, then cultivated in the test tubes with a nutrient media under controlled environmental conditions.
-The cultured plant lives off a source of energy of sugar, salts and vitamins.
-From these cultured parts, an embryo or explant develops, which then grows into a whole new plant or tree.
+A small piece of a plant, which can be anything from a section of stem, root, leaf or bud, to a single cell, is placed in a test tube.
+The cells and tissues of a plant are separated, then cultivated in test tubes with a nutrient media under controlled environmental conditions.
+The cultured plant lives off a source of energy containing sugar, salts and vitamins.
+From these cultured parts, an embryo or ‘explant’ develops, which then grows into a whole new plant or tree.

-Tissue culture is really the mass cloning of elite tree species, which has been shown to have better and more predictable results than for open-pollenated seedlings from the same trees.
+Tissue culture is really the mass cloning of elite tree species and has been demonstrated to produce better and more predictable results than for open-pollinated seedlings from the same trees.

-The concept has great relevance for countries like Sri Lanka where agriculture is still the predominant activity and requires new technology to increase production.
-As a leading forestry provider, APC uses tissue culture for the development not only of teak but also agarwood.
+The concept has great relevance for countries such as Thailand, Malaysia and Sri Lanka, where agriculture remains an important economic sector requiring new technologies to increase production.
+As a leading forestry provider, APC uses tissue cultures for a variety of its products.

-Custom-built nurseries for seedling development ensure that only the strongest saplings are planted on the plantations, thereby ensuring a high survival rate.
+Custom-built nurseries for seedling development ensure that only the strongest saplings are planted on the plantations, thereby resulting in a high survival rate.

-Seedling development is achieved through controlled pollination using the healthiest tree, which goes on to improve the available gene pool for new plantings each year.
+Seedling development is achieved through controlled pollination using the healthiest trees that go on to improve the available gene pool for new plantings each year.
 Current plantations are derived from seeds originally sourced from Vietnam, Thailand and Malaysia, ensuring indigenous suitability.

-Aquilaria tree growth and agarwood production is both an art and a skilled science which require specialised processes such as inoculation to stimulate the resinous heartwood, and complex end-processing to extract the highly valuable agarwood chips and oud oil.
+Aquilaria tree growth and agarwood production is both an art and a skilled science which require specialised processes such as inoculation to stimulate the resinous heartwood, and complex end-processing to extract the highly valuable agarwood chips/powder and Oud oil.

-Professional craftsmanship is required to be able to optimise the return on each tree.
-An understanding of these final and critical stages of inoculation and extraction is key to being able to maximise the overall effect.
+Professional craftsmanship is required in order to optimise and extract the greatest value out of each tree.
+An understanding of these final and critical stages of inoculation and extraction is key to being able to maximise yields.

 - When to inoculate*